Happday-bot/Quantum-Computing-Projects/README.md

 # Quantum-Computing-Projects

-  This repository is a collection of various projects I have explored in the path of developing related projects and research works.
+  This repository is a collection of various projects I have explored in the path of developing Quantum computing-related projects and research works.

 # How to use
 1. Open **Google Colab**, create a new notebook in drive
 2. **Run the install commands** to load the dependencies